ipdk-io/stratum-deps/docs/building-host-deps.md

 ## Requirements

-Before you build the dependencies, you need to:
+Before you build the dependencies, you need to install:

-- Install CMake 3.15 or above
+- CMake 3.15 or above

   Avoid versions 3.24 and 3.25.
 They cause the dependencies build to fail.

-- Install OpenSSL 1.1
+- OpenSSL 3.x

   Note that P4 Control Plane is not compatible with BoringSSL.